raffael-daltoe/Benchmarking/testsScarab/README.md

     ```

 If traces are already available, you can proceed with starting the simulations.
-Scarab offers two ways to launch a simulation: either using the binary directly
-or via a Python script, both located in the Scarab directory.
-You can configure
-the simulation instructions in the Makefile.

 The architecture's configuration can be modified by editing the `param.in`
 file inside the `param` folder.